-Our office space is intertwined with our living room and kitchen area.
-The computer fits perfectly under the butcher block table, while a monitor on an adjustable arm allows us to easily maneuver the screen to adjust for lighting or use.
-The moveable arm also allows this monitor to be used as a tv for movie nights when we don’t want to pull out the projector.
+Our office space seamlessly integrates with our living room and kitchen area.
+The computer fits perfectly under the butcher block table, while a monitor mounted on an adjustable arm allows for easy positioning to adjust for lighting or use.
+The arm also makes it easy to use the monitor as a TV for movie nights without the need to always pull out the projector.

 Tabletop: Home Depot

-So much functionality is in this small but organized space.
-The greenery wallpaper adds a fun pop of color to the bus while the inside allows easy access and storage for both cleaning and school items.
-Our cordless vacuum mounts perfectly on a wall while small, metal baskets provide storage for the vacuum attachments and Swiffer dusters.
-Opposite of the vacuum mount is a 3M mount to hold our Swiffer.
-More baskets below provide great storage for notebooks and paper for the kid’s school stuff, while the bottom lip provides the perfect place for our foldable broom for those quick pickups.
+The small but organized area is packed with functionality.
+The addition of a green wallpaper adds a lively touch of color to the bus while providing ample storage for cleaning and school supplies.
+A cordless vacuum is mounted on the wall for easy access, and small metal baskets hold the vacuum attachments and Swiffer dusters.
+On the opposite wall, a 3M mount is used to hold a Swiffer, and additional baskets below provide storage for notebooks and other school supplies.
+The bottom lip of the area serves as the perfect place to store a foldable broom for quick cleanups.

-This bathroom is small yet functional.
-The lighter colored tile combined with the overhead cedar and plexiglass skylight make the space feel bigger than it is.
-Wall cavity storage provides the space for storage of our toilet paper, quick-drying towels and a medicine cabinet.
-A tankless water heater allows for almost unlimited hot showers, while a light/fan combo helps to pull the moisture out of the bathroom during showers.
-Our wall-mounted shampoo, conditioner and body wash containers mean that there are no more bottles flying around every time the bus moves.
-Our DIY composting toilet saved us over $1k, a ton of space and in my opinion looks way better than the other options out there!
-A tiny sink is the final functional touch in this tiny bathroom.
+This bathroom may be small but it is designed to maximize functionality.
+The lighter-colored tile and overhead cedar and plexiglass skylight make the space feel bigger than it is.
+Wall cavity storage provides ample space for storing toilet paper, quick-drying towels and a medicine cabinet.
+A tankless water heater allows for unlimited hot showers while a light/fan combo helps to eliminate moisture during showers.
+Our wall-mounted shampoo, conditioner, and body wash dispensers mean there is no more mess caused by flying bottles when the bus is in motion.
+Our DIY composting toilet not only saved us over $1k but also saved a lot of space while looking better than the other options available.
+A compact sink rounds off the functional touches in this small but functional bathroom.